ShibajyotiMaity06/SS-asignment/README.md

 you can see it in local host 8000

 ///////////////////// Approach

-First I implemented a login page , I thought to make real JWT based but it would take time Hence I made a mock login page , one should submit username as "admin" and password as "1234" to get access to dashbaord
+1)First I implemented a login page , I thought to make real JWT based but it would take time Hence I made a mock login page , one should submit username as "admin" and password as "1234" to get access to dashbaord

-Next I made a small loading animation which reads "Loading dashbaord"
+2)Next I made a small loading animation which reads "Loading dashbaord"

-after that I implemented the whole dashboard also used settimout to simulate real world application I also did mock error handling if no data is loaded
+3)after that I implemented the whole dashboard also used settimout to simulate real world application 4)I also did mock error handling if no data is loaded

-I added a View more button type which shows recent activities in json file added hover for small animations for better UX
+5)I added a View more button type which shows recent activities in json file 6)added hover for small animations for better UX

-for view more I did nestied routing /dashboard/details
+7)for view more I did nestied routing /dashboard/details

 ///////////////////Challenges faced

 I directly copied and pasted the json file in my data , but it didnt rendered because of it was pdf hence rendered as pdf then I created a file and just copy pasted the content